bsaglimb/bsRegexTutorial/gist-template.md

 ## Summary

+A regular expression, or regex, is a sequence of characters used to match patterns in text.
+These expressions are extremely useful for extracting data like phone numbers, emails, etc that follow a specific pattern from text, and they can be used in almost any programming language including JavaScript

 Briefly summarize the regex you will be describing and what you will explain.
 Include a code snippet of the regex.
 Replace this text with your summary.